johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 A significant number of people really dislike the idea of using any kind of CRT emulation shader and prefer the look of sharp pixels.
-Well, I used to be one of them so I know, and if we're talking about emulating 320&times;200 to 640&times;480 (S)VGA games, I would still 100% agree --- even the cheapest VGA monitors used to be tack sharp, and they exhibited none of the various effects typically associated with CRT shaders (prominent scanlines, halation, bloom, etc.)
+Well, I used to be one of them so I know, and if we're talking about emulating 320&times;200 to 640&times;480 (S)VGA games, I wouldn't vehemently disagree (especially on 1080p displays).
+Even the cheapest VGA monitors used to be tack sharp, and they exhibited none of the various effects typically associated with CRT shaders (prominent scanlines, halation, bloom, etc.)

-Moreover, 320&times;200 VGA was double-scanned at a line frequency of 31 kHz (you can clearly see that on the blown up image below) so you could not notice scanlines even on 15" or 17" displays from a normal viewing distance, neither the effects of the shadow mask because of the very fine, typically 0.25-0.28 mm dot pitch.
-In any case, even 4k display wouldn't be able to convincingly emulate the extremely subtle CRT effects of VGA monitors, so unless you have a 8k monitor, it's best to stick to sharp bilinear or integer scaling for DOS and early Windows games.
-(And I would go even as far as saying that these characteristics of PC monitors are not even worth emulating.)
+Moreover, 320&times;200 VGA was double-scanned at a line frequency of 31 kHz (you can clearly see that on the blown up image below; that's effectively  a 320&times;400 image) so you could not really notice scanlines on 15" or even 17" displays from a normal viewing distance, neither the effects of the shadow mask because of the very fine, typically 0.25-0.28 mm dot pitch.
+Emulating the shadow mask would require 8k resolution, and unless you have a 4k display, it's not worth trying to emulate the subtle scanlines either, so in general it's best to stick to sharp bilinear or integer scaling for DOS and early Windows games.

 {{< figure name="img/vga-crt/vga.jpg" nameSmall="img/vga-crt/vga.jpg"
     alt="Wing Commander, 320x200 VGA" width="90%" >}}